 Daniel Gottlob Who?

-Born in the same year as Mozart, Daniel Gottlob Türk (1756-1813) established a notable reputation as a teacher and conductor in Halle, Central Germany.
+A slightly older contemporary of Mozart.
+Daniel Gottlob Türk (1750-1813) established a notable reputation as a teacher and conductor in Halle, Central Germany.
 While his music is little known today (he doesn’t even have an entry in the Oxford Companion to Music), his Keyboard School method (published in 1789) was in its day one of the most important treatises written for keyboard players, ranking alongside C.P.E.
 Bach’s seminal Essay on the True Art of Keyboard Playing.

 Türk subsequently published two supplementary books of Handstücke (1792, 1795), each containing sixty pieces for ‘aspiring players’.
 Most (notable for the time) have descriptive titles; the best of these pieces have populated method books ever since, and are regularly featured in early grade exam syllabi and student concert programmes.